CATA 421 -- Senior Colloquium

 Dr. Lee McGaan

-Description Syllabus 2009 Portfolios Course Resources Assignments Career Planning CATA Major Goals
+Description Syllabus 2012 Portfolios Course Resources Assignments Career Planning COMM Major Goals

 Junior Mentoring Assignment

-The mentoring assignment for Senior Colloquium asks you to make use of your experience as a CATA Major by guiding and advising students following in your footsteps.
-The assignment has two parts, each of which involves advising and sharing your experiences with the major and with the CATA Professional digital portfolio, first with the Juniors in CATA 321 - Junior Colloquium, and later with Sophomore CATA Majors.
-This is Part I.
+The mentoring assignment for Senior Colloquium asks you to make use of your experience as a COMM Major by guiding and advising students following in your footsteps.
+The assignment involves advising and sharing your experiences with the major and with the COMM Professional digital portfolio with the Juniors in COMM 321 - Junior Colloquium.

 Part I - Junior Mentoring

-1. Seniors, in groups, will meet with the members of Junior Colloquium (in groups of 4 or so) on Monday, October 6 in WH 316 (groupings to be assigned - see link below).
+1. Seniors, in groups, will meet with the members of Junior Colloquium (in groups of 6 or so) on Wednesday, October 5 in WH 316 and nearby rooms (groupings to be assigned - see link below).

-3. Prior to the session on the 8th, you and your teammates should get together and plan an agenda detailing
+3. Prior to the session with the Juniors, you and your teammates should get together and plan an agenda detailing

 1. what knowledge, experience, tips, etc. you want to share with your assigned Juniors